Living with Livedo Reticularis

-- Someone recently contacted me and gave me some new information that could potentially be the KEY to livedo reticularis.
-I've worked hard in the last couple of weeks compiling an ebook that could help you!
+Someone recently contacted me and gave me some new information that could potentially be the KEY to livedo reticularis.
+I've worked hard in the last couple of weeks compiling an ebook that might help you!

 If you have had any type of vaccines or dental work, your symptoms could be directly related to mercury toxicity

 This FREE ebook is specifically written for those suffering from livedo reticularis.